dgodovich/personal_logseq/pages/Duke.md

 		- Medical school has the [Office of Biomedical Graduate Education](https://medschool.duke.edu/education/biomedical-phd-programs/office-biomedical-graduate-education) that covers all the programs I care about like dev and stem cell bio, cmb, etc
 	- Dev bio is not degree granting, you get it from one of the other departments
 		- But I will be applying directly to it
+- Notes after acceptance
+	- Holy shit I got accepted
+	- Should arrive in Durham by August 11
+	- August 19 is new grad student orientation
+	- biocore would be earlier than this but I think I will not be doing that
 - Info session
+  collapsed:: true
 	- Campus is contiguous - eveything isvey close by (medical school, engineeing, biology)
 	- over 60 facutly in DSCB
 	- DSCB currently has 41 students